shadolee/CFA-Project-Directory/README.md

 [eBay Auction site clone](https://github.com/shadolee/ebay-clone): an online auction site similar to eBay created using Ruby on Rails where users can bid on items, be outbid on iems and win items within a set timeframe and be notified of their auction status.

+[LambTown Message Board](https://github.com/shadolee/CFA-LambTown): a forum where users can signup/login, post messages, read other user messages and make comments on those messages.
+Created using Ruby on Rails.

+[Hartl Forum Project](https://github.com/shadolee/sample_app): following the well known Michael Hartl Ruby on Rails Tutorial Book, an application is created as a messaging board.
+Similar to functionality to LambTown, this application has less reliance on Ruby Gems asmost of the functionality is coded from scratch.

+[Rails Blog](https://github.com/shadolee/Rails-Basic-Blog): a Ruby on Rails application, where userss can create an account, make blog posts and comment on other posts.

 ## Major Project 3:

+Coming soon...

 ### Other Term 3 Projects: